How has Covid -19 changed life on Scilly?

 Did Scilly Flowers close?

-Although passenger services until 4/7/20 were very restricted, the freight service continued and our local shop has done a brilliant job of keeping us fed.
+Although passenger services are restricted during lockdown, the freight service continues and our local shop has done a brilliant job of keeping us fed.
 We never ran out of loo roll, flour or yeast although we have had other random favourites in short supply - Cheerios and crunchy peanut butter!
-Plenty of people have veg gardens and with time to spare in the spring a lot of planting went on, we're now eating a lot of courgettes!
+Plenty of people have veg gardens and with time to spare in the spring a lot of planting went on.

 Have there been any cases of covid-19?